Reddit: Criticism and controversies

-2013
+2013 Boston bombing suspect misidentifications

-Following the Boston Marathon bombing in April, Reddit faced criticism after users wrongly identified a number of people as suspects.
+After the Boston Marathon bombing in April 2013, Reddit faced criticism after users wrongly identified a number of people as suspects in the subreddit r/FindBostonBombers.
 Notable among misidentified bombing suspects was Sunil Tripathi, a student reported missing before the bombings took place.
 A body reported to be Sunil's was found in Providence River in Rhode Island on April 25, according to Rhode Island Health Department.
 The cause of death was not immediately known, but authorities said they did not suspect foul play.
 The family later confirmed Tripathi's death was a result of suicide.
-Reddit general manager Martin later issued an apology for this behavior, criticizing the "online witch hunts and dangerous speculation" that took place on the website.
+Reddit general manager Erik Martin later issued an apology for this behavior, criticizing the "online witch hunts and dangerous speculation" that took place on the website.
 The incident was later referenced in the season 5 episode of the CBS TV series The Good Wife titled "Whack-a-Mole", as well as The Newsroom.

-2014
+2014 celebrity photo hacks

 In August, private sexual photos from the celebrity photo hack were widely disseminated across the site.
 A dedicated subreddit, "TheFappening", was created for this purpose, and contained links to most if not all of the criminally obtained explicit images.
 Some images of McKayla Maroney and Liz Lee were identified by redditors and outside commentators as child pornography because the photos were taken when the women were underage.
 The subreddit was banned on September 6.
 The scandal led to wider criticisms concerning the website's administration from The Verge and The Daily Dot.

-On December 18, Reddit took a criticized action of banning a subreddit, "SonyGOP", that was being used to distribute hacked Sony files.